vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/understanding-business-risk.md

 - Any asset with all open ports exposed to the internet are at risk of compromise

 The above examples are meant to establish MVP business risks as a theory.
 The actual list will be unique to every environment.
-Once the Business Risk MVP is established, they can be converted to [Policies](overview.md) to mitigate each risk.
+Once the Business Risk MVP is established, they can be converted to [Policies](overview.md) to remediate each risk.

 <!-- markdownlint-enable MD026 -->